sumeetpatil/container-security/README.md

 3. `docker --version` to check if docker is running
 4. `docker run -it --rm centos sh`
 5. With this you can run containers in host machine
-6. As we can its very dangerous to mount the docker socket inside any container.
+6. As we can see it is very dangerous to mount the docker socket inside any container.
 The centos container can do anything that the host system can do as root.

 #### Prevention